cugwhp/OOPCPP/README.md

 ====
 Welcome, fresh students !
 This is the resource about the course of Orient Object Programming Language C++.
 There are lectures, exercises, example code and reference books.
-I will update it before every tought.
+I will update it before every teaching.
 Any questions or problems in c++ programming language, please contact me with [email](cugwhp@qq.com) .
 ---
 # 教学内容列表